-PER CURIAM: This is an appeal by Mother of the district court's order terminating her parental rights to S.A., P.A., and G.A.
-The district court also terminated Father's parental rights but that is the subject of a separate appeal.
+PER CURIAM: This is an appeal by Father of the district court's order terminating his parental rights to S.A., P.A., and G.A.
+The district court also terminated Mother's parental rights but that is the subject of a separate appeal.